iq-coryp/documentation-testing/pages/api/supplier-orders.md

 ## Getting Order Feed Archives

-The `next-archive` link gives access to a newer (up to 50) list of archive entries in the notification feed, while the `prev-archive` link will give access to the previous (up to 50) list of archive entries.
+The `next-archive` link gives access to a newer (up to 50) list of archive entries in the notification feed while the `prev-archive` link will give access to the previous (up to 50) list of archive entries.

 #### Request